aimlapi/ai-secret-arena/README.md

 Final scores: GPT 9.2, DeepSeek 8.7, Claude 8.0, Grok 7.4.
 The model that talked the least came first.

+Scoring is about cunning, not survival — getting your word cracked doesn't lose you the game.
+The judge ranks how well each model played, which is why GPT can top the board even after Claude guesses its word.

 ## What's inside

 | File | What it does |